 Multiple indoor units can work off of an individual outdoor condenser, permitting you to heat and cool your entire home with this system if desired.
 This arrangement also makes zoning practical, a highly popular feature that permits you to customize when, where and how much you heat and cool individual areas.

 Is a Ductless Mini-Split the Best Option for My Residence?

 Mini-splits are an excellent choice for many households.
 Think about these reasons why using a ductless mini-split might be a smart choice for you:

 Ductless mini-splits are very effective systems, but you may still be considering why you would want to select it over a traditional furnace and air conditioner.
-Here’s why a large number of the U.S. homeowners are getting ductless mini-splits:
+Here’s why a large number of Philadelphia homeowners are getting ductless mini-splits:

-For more information, or to request an appointment, call Service Experts Heating, Air Conditioning & Plumbing at .
+For more information, or to request an appointment, call Stallion Heating and Air Conditioning at .
 You can also schedule an appointment online.